Skip to main contentClick to view our Accessibility Policy linkDiscount Tire Home

-Tire chains, often called snow chains, are for when the winter weather really gets rough.
-Chains offer an additional level of traction when roads are packed with deep snow and slick ice, but they’re not for everybody or every winter driving situation.
+Tire chains, also called snow chains, offer an additional level of traction when roads are packed with deep snow and ice.
+They are not for every winter driving situation but when called for it offer high levels of grip.

 HOW TO PUT SNOW CHAINS ON TIRES

-Each chain type and brand may have a slightly different process.
-Be sure to read the package instructions and review your vehicle’s owner’s manual for additional tips and instructions.
-Also, you may need to have bungee cords on hand to help tighten the chains.
+Each chain type and brand may have a different process.
+Check with your owner’s manual!
+Also, chains frequently require bungee cords to help tighten them.

 It’s important that your chains are fitted to your wheel size.

-Snow chains are legal in all 50 states, but check your state’s regulations on when they’re permitted.
-Typically, it’s from late October or early November to late March or early April.
+Snow chains are legal in all 50 states, but check up on your state’s regulations on when they’re permitted to be worn.
+Typically, it’s from late October/early November to late March or early April.

 Can you drive in the snow without chains?